RobertZetterlund/intro-to-ai/assignment2/report.md

 - When the weight is distance knn performs better no matter what `k`.

-When we however pick a "bad" k and weight, the logistic regression classification model works better.
-For example, if k is 50 and the distribution is uniform, the confusion matrixes show that knn performs worse than logistic regression.
+When we however pick a "bad" `k` and weight, the logistic regression classification model works better.
+For example, if `k` is 50 and the distribution is uniform, the confusion matrices show that knn performs worse than logistic regression.

-Hence, K-nearest-neighbour performs better than logistic regression if you manage to choose a good k and weight.
+Hence, K-nearest-neighbour performs better than logistic regression if you manage to choose a good `k` and weight.
 Note however that this is only the result from our case.
-There might be cases when logistic regression works better than k-nearest-neighbours no matter what k or distribution you choose.
+There might be cases when logistic regression works better than k-nearest-neighbors no matter what `k` or distribution you choose.

 We have, in task 3, already discussed the performance of the models generated by k-nearest-neighbour, and hence we will not do it again in this task.
-But in short, one can say that when the weight was uniform, the models with low k predicted more accurate.
-When the weight was distance, models with higher k performed better, even though all models with distance as weight performed well.
+But in short, one can say that when the weight was uniform, the models with low `k` predicted more accurate.
+When the weight was distance, models with higher `k` performed better, even though all models with distance as weight performed well.

 # Task 5

-We believe it is important to use a seperate test set because you want your model to perform well on unseen data, noted in the lecture as _overfitted_.
+We believe it is important to use a separate test set because you want your model to perform well on unseen data, noted in the lecture as _overfitted_.
 If you don't split the data into training and test data, but instead use all data for both training and testing, your model perhaps won't generalize well for unseen data.
 In turn you will not be able to validate its accuracy and therefore not effectively tweak parameters.
 Your model might always do well on the "test" data as it is the same data that has been used for the training, but when tasked to predict unseen data, the results probably will not be as good.

 On the other hand, if the data is split into training and test data, you will be able to compare different models and see which performs best.
 If you then a find a model that performs well on the unseen test data, you can be more confident that it will predict other unseen data quite well.
 Important to note is this process should probably be made with different random states when splitting the data, to cover any irregularities dependent on said state.
 A case can be made for hand-picking data for the training set, ensuring that certain clusters do not end up as a group of outliers, however we believe that the iris-data set might not benefit from this process due to two clusters overlapping at a high degree.